abel1231/optimization/README.md

 The default optimizer is `COBYLA` from Qiskit, as we observe experimentally that it has a more efficient optimization process and guarantees the optimization performance.
-Note that you can replace the optimizer from either [Scipy Methods](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), or [Qiskit Optimizers](https://qiskit.org/documentation/stubs/qiskit.algorithms.optimizers.html).
+Note that you can replace the optimizer with either [Scipy Methods](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html), or [Qiskit Optimizers](https://qiskit.org/documentation/stubs/qiskit.algorithms.optimizers.html).

 In order to generate the figures that characterize the probability distribution of the final quantum state relative to the Hamiltonian,